IT-TALAKA/info/README.md

 # IT-Talaka: Belarus worldwide Union

-IT-Talaka is an association of Belarusian IT-specialists around the world.
+IT-Talaka is a charitable association of Belarusian IT-specialists around the world.
 The union is aimed at strengthening the IT-community, developing digital services for the civil society and representing Belarusian IT around the globe.

 [it-talaka.org](https://it-talaka.org)

+## Current Info (01.03.23)

+- The website [it-talaka.org](https://it-talaka.org) went live
+- IT-Talaka was registered by the Munich Court on 25.01.23
+- The association was recognised as charitable by the Munich Tax Office on 24.02.23
+- A collaboration project with svitlous.org was successfully finished
+- Another collaboration project with kraina.media was started

-## Current Info (11.10.22)
+## Info (11.10.22)

 - Members from 5 different countries: USA, UK, Germany, Poland, Lithuania.
 - Regular meetings once per week